200 Hour Yoga Teacher Training

 • Study of Ancient Texts, Strongly Emphasizing Patanjali’s Yoga Sutra, and the Bhagavad Gita (this will be infused into everything that we do!)

-Meet our lead faculty, made of up experienced, deeply committed, passionate teachers!
+Meet our faculty, made of up experienced, deeply committed, passionate teachers!

 Dates, Cost, & Other Details